Task & Workflow Engine¶

 Persistence¶

 WorkflowDefinitionRepository provides CRUD via SQLite with JSON-serialized nodes/edges.
-The /workflows API controller exposes 7 endpoints: list, get, create, update (with optimistic concurrency), delete, validate, and export.
+The /workflows API controller exposes 14 endpoints: list, get, create, update (with optimistic concurrency), delete, validate, validate draft, export, list blueprints, create from blueprint, list version history, get version diff, rollback to previous version, and get single version.

 Workflow Execution¶